Zero-Shot Paragraph-level Handwriting Imitation with Latent Diffusion Models: Methodology

 The text recognizer, which is based on the approach by Kang et al.~\citeyearpar{kang2022pay}, is applied to full paragraphs to ensure readable and unmodified content.
 The model combines a feature extractor, similar to $\mathcal{E}$ but not with shared weights, and a transformer model for encoding the features and producing the output predictions.
-Further, to apply the transformer model to the extracted features, we add adaptive two-dimensional positional encoding~\citep{lee20202dpe} to the feature encodings.
+Further, to apply the transformer model to the extracted features, we add adaptive two-dimensional positional encoding~\citep{lee20202dpe} to the feature encodings, similar to ~\citep{kang2022pay}. $\mathcal{L}_{\text{HTR}}$ is computed using cross-entropy, following sequence-to-sequence HTR approaches \citep{kang2022pay,wick2021bidirectional}.
 The writer ID is used for correctly matching the writing style.
-We use a \ac{cnn} to predict the writer ID for increased data efficiency and reduced overfitting due to the sparsity of writing styles.\footnote{More information on the architectures is given in the appendix.}
+We use a \ac{cnn} to predict the writer ID for increased data efficiency and reduced overfitting due to the sparsity of writing styles.\footnote{The appendix and code give a detailed view of the architectures of the different models.}